muhammadjasil807/Insightify/README.md

+Insightify
-Insightify — AI-Powered Text & Mental Health Insights
+AI/Ml NLP Powered Text & Mental Health Insights

-**Insightify** is an AI/ML-powered text analyzer that provides **Sentiment, Intent, Emotion, Named Entities, Toxicity, and Mental Health Insights** based on user input.
+**Insightify** is an AI/ML NLP powered text analyzer that provides **Sentiment, Intent, Emotion, Named Entities, Toxicity, and Mental Health Insights** based on user input.
 The system leverages transformer-based models and SpaCy NLP pipelines to understand text and detect mental health cues such as stress, sadness, excitement, and happiness.

 Deployed via **Streamlit**, it provides a real-time, interactive interface for text analysis.